When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Why would I use a lead generation website?

-Most business owners use websites for contractor leads when they want to land more projects and grow their business.
+Most business owners use these websites when they want to land more projects and grow their business.
 Finding new customers is hard work, and when you’re running your company and keeping existing customers happy, it can feel impossible to figure out how to generate your own leads and grow your brand.

-Lead generation websites fill in that gap, doing the lead generation for you and selling you the result.
-In a sense, you’re either renting their brand (like Yelp or Houzz) or renting their sales process (like with HomeAdvisor or Networx), so that all you have to do is pick up the phone.
+Lead generation websites fill in that gap, doing the hard work for you and selling you the result.
+In a sense, you’re either renting their brand (like Yelp or Houzz) or renting their sales process (like with HomeAdvisor or Networx) to find projects so that all you have to do is pick up the phone.

-This feels like the right time to say that while lead generation websites can be convenient, they’re no substitute for an intentional marketing plan.
+This feels like the right time to say that while these services can be convenient and help you grow your business faster , they’re no substitute for building your own growth system.
 If you’re looking for ways to grow your business without using lead generation services, it might be time get get help with your construction marketing.

 General guidelines for working with lead services

 While no lead generation service is quite the same, there are some common-sense guidelines that apply to most of the best websites for contractor leads.
-Keep these in mind as you consider lead websites for your marketing plan.
+Keep these in mind as you consider the options on this list.

 Speed is king